ksusvita92/LR2Cluster/README.md

 *Cluster identification using multiple data sources*

-Welcome to the introduction of `lr2cluster` project!
+Welcome to the `lr2cluster` project!
 The project aims to assign cases of a disease to clusters using multiple data sources when direct methods, such as contact tracing or genome sequencing, are only available for some data.

 This page provides a tutorial and is complimentary to the paper **Epidemiological Cluster Identification using Multiple Data Sources: An Approach Using Logistic Regression**, by